tpmn/gat/ScriptGuide_EN/README.md

 ### How To Use GAT

-- You need to get GAT Inventory ID From us (See below for detail.)
+- You need to get GAT Inventory ID from us (See below for detail)
-- Register the tag into AD SDK.
+- Register the tag into AD SDK
-- Define a callBack function For JsTag.
+- Define a CallBack Function for JsTag
-- Do a test
+- Do a Test

 ### How to Get TPMN AdTag for app(GAT) Inventory ID

-- You need be provided with inventory Id From us before you use GAT.
+- You need be provided with inventory Id from us before you use GAT.
 - You can contact TPMN Manager or send a mail to info@tpmn.io(CEO e-mail) to get inventory Id for each slot.
 Below is the format example.
 > Name and Position :
 >